 Yesterday we needed to convert the SSL x.509 certificate received from an authorized CA from crt to pem to make it compatible with specific software.
-In this article, we’ll show you the most easy way to convert your certificate file from the .crt to .pem format.
+In this article, we’ll show you the easiest way to convert your certificate file from the .crt to .pem format.

 X.509 SSL certificates can be issued in various formats: